 Turns out our fellow day drinkers happened to be a group of senior editors from Southern Living magazine.

-Thirty-five years later and I can’t for the life of me remember a single name of the three ladies or the single gentleman in their group.
+Thirty+ years later and a boatload of real life erases the recall of a single name of the three ladies and single gentleman in the group.

 That late Saturday afternoon spent Southern sippin’ is by far one of the best travel memories in our Natchez, Mississippi travel repertoire.